gsarig/ootb-openstreetmap/README.md

 * [Dead-simple interface](https://www.gsarigiannidis.gr/wordpress-gutenberg-map-block-openstreetmap/).
 Don't search for coordinates and don't get overwhelmed by too many fields when using multiple markers.
 Just point and click on the map to add your marker where you want it and edit it's popup content directly from there.
 * [Place search](https://www.gsarigiannidis.gr/openstreetmap-place-search/).
 Find locations by typing keywords.
 * Remembers the zoom that you set when adding the markers and stores it so that you don't set it by hand (which you can do anyway if you prefer).
+* OpenAI integration which allows you to add markers by using commands in natural language.
+Just say "please" to activate (e.g. "Please, show me where GOT was filmed").
+Requires an OpenAI API key.
+[Read more](https://www.gsarigiannidis.gr/openstreetmap-openai-integration/).
 * Adjust the map height.
 * Change the default marker icon with a custom one.
 * Enable or disable map dragging.